Lepinotus patruelis: Behaviour

 Lepinotus patruelis moves and feeds during both day and night; this would make it a cathemeral species.

 When an individual L. patruelis is hungry, it wanders in search of food, which it locates with the help of its labium.
 When food is located, it feeds using forelegs and mandibles.
-It feeds for longer if it is has been starved for at least two days compared to a shorter period of starvation.
+It feeds for longer if it has been starved for at least two days compared to a shorter period of starvation.
 Feeding continues until the individual's midgut is distended, after which it becomes inactive, sometimes for as long as two hours.

 The courtship behaviour of L. patruelis differs from what conventional sex role theory predicts.
 Males show active mate choice and may reject females.
 This happens more often in groups with a female-biased sex ratio than a male-biased sex ratio, and more often when males are fed a high-quality diet than a low-quality diet.
 Females show no overt signs of mate choice.
 Both sexes compete for access to mates and attempt to interfere with mounted pairs.